cesars-pizza/All-Version-Minecraft-Server/README.md

 By Cesar Vigil from the amazing work of the [Minecraft Wiki](minecraft.wiki)

 The goal of this project is to implement the server protocol of every archived version of Minecraft with released multiplater (including snapshots and April Fools updates).
-Instead of being an implementation of the full game and all of it's features like crafting and world generation.
-It is a bare bones world with claimable plots to create small builds in.
+Instead of being an implementation of the full game and all of it's features like crafting and world generation, it is a bare bones world with claimable plots to create small builds in.

 ## Progress

-The latest version supported in this project is Java Edition Alpha v1.1.2_01, released on September 23rd, 2010.
+The latest version supported in this project is Java Edition Alpha v1.2.1_01, released on Novemver 5th, 2010.

-This is 27 / 961 Versions to be supported as of snapshot 25w36b being the latest.
+This is 31 / 961 Versions to be supported as of snapshot 25w36b being the latest.

-[//--------------------------------------------------------------------------------------------------] (2.8%)
+[///-------------------------------------------------------------------------------------------------] (3.2%)

 View the [changelog](https://github.com/cesars-pizza/All-Version-Minecraft-Server/blob/main/CHANGELOG.md) for details on changes in this version.